Same-sex marriage in Uruguay

-Same-sex marriage in Uruguay has been legal since August 5, 2013.
+Same-sex marriage has been legal in Uruguay since August 5, 2013.
 A bill for legalization was passed by the Chamber of Representatives on December 12, 2012, in a vote of 81–6.
-The Senate approved it with some minor amendments on April 2, 2013, in a 23–8 vote.
-The amended bill was approved by the Chamber of Representatives in a 71–21 vote on April 10 and was signed into law by President José Mujica on May 3, 2013.
-Uruguay became the third country in South America, after Argentina and Brazil, and the fourteenth worldwide to legalize same-sex marriage.
+The Senate approved it with some minor amendments in a 23–8 vote on April 2, 2013.
+The amended bill was approved 71–21 by the Chamber of Representatives on April 10, and was signed into law by President José Mujica on May 3, 2013.
+It took effect on August 5.
+Polling indicates that a majority of Uruguayans support the legal recognition of same-sex marriage.
+Uruguay was the third country in South America, after Argentina and Brazil, and the fourteenth in the world to legalize same-sex marriage.

 On January 20, 2008, Uruguay became the first Latin American country to enact a national civil union law.
-Civil unions provide several of the rights of marriage.
+Civil unions provide same-sex couples with several, but not all, of the rights and benefits of marriage.